-On this day in 1863, Confederate cavalry leader John Hunt Morgan and 360 of his men are captured at Salineville, Ohio, during a spectacular raid on the North.
+On July 26, 1863, Confederate cavalry leader John Hunt Morgan and 360 of his men are captured at Salineville, Ohio, during a spectacular raid on the North.
 Starting in July 1862, Morgan made four major raids on Northern or Northern-held territory over the course of a year.
-Although they were of limited strategic significance, the raidsserved as a boost to Southern morale and captured much-needed supplies.
+Although they were of limited strategic significance, the raids served as a boost to Southern morale and captured much-needed supplies.

 In the end, only 400 of Morgan’s troopers made it safely back to the South.
 Those captured were scattered around Northern prison camps.
 Morgan and his officers were sent to the newly opened Ohio State Penitentiary.
 He and his men tunneled out on November 27, 1863; however, Morgan was killed in battle a year later.